Infineon/IFX007T-Motor-Control/examples/BLDC_HALL/README.md

 #### .configureBLDCMotor(MyMotor.MotorParam)
 This function transmits the srtuct element 'MotorParam' to configure the behavior of your BLDC.
 Use it just like in the example sketch.
-Edit the entry 'MotorPoles' suited to your BLDC.
+Edit the entry 'MotorPolepairs' suited to your BLDC.

 ## Default Pin Assignment